Together, Protecting Our Wild

 At Eastern Sierra Land Trust, we partner with local landowners, agencies, and conservation supporters like you to protect the Eastern Sierra for the future.
 Our aim is to preserve a healthy balance of land uses — from ranching to biking, wildlife habitats to favorite fishing spots — that can be sustained forever, ensuring a strong local economy and healthy environment for generations to come.
 Learn more about ESLT

 By partnering with forward-thinking landowners and conservation supporters like you, ESLT is able to permanently protect the land, water, and wildlife that make the Eastern Sierra so special.
-Since our founding in 2001, we have successfully conserved over 12,500 acres on 21 unique properties that provide important resources to wildlife and our community.
+Since our founding in 2001, we have successfully conserved nearly 15,000 acres on 21 unique properties that provide important resources to wildlife and our community.
 Read More

 Join Our Community

 Eastern Sierra Land Trust members care about this amazing place and want to conserve it for the future.
 Join us today: with your tax-deductible membership donations, you’ll make a lasting difference in the lives and lands of our community.